PADAS/er-map/README.md

     - default: false
 - map.simplify_map_data: a boolean for reducing icons on map as the map is zoomed out
     - default: true
+- map.map_icon_size: number to advise on the subject icon size
+    - default: 30
 - \<subject id>: the id of a subject in EarthRanger
 - \<subject id>.name: a new name for the subject
     - default: the subject's name from EarthRanger